davidonete/tiled_integration_plugin/index.md

 * **SeparationPerSubElevation:** Value to determine how separated (in the Z axis) are the layers based of the SubElevation custom property.

 #### Blueprint
-In order to access the Custom Properties of a Tile Map from blueprint you just need a reference to your Paper Tile Map Actor that is placed in your level and use the method that we provided ``Get Tile Map From Actor``.
+In order to access the Custom Properties of a Tile Map from blueprint you just need a reference to your Tile Map Actor that is placed in your level and use the method that we provided ``Get Tile Map From Actor``.
 From there you can use ``Get Custom Properties`` method and get the property you want by name and type.

 ![Tile Map Custom Properties Blueprint](https://davidonete.github.io/tiled_integration_plugin/assets/images/tiled_integration_plugin/tile_map_custom_properties_blueprint.jpg)

 #### C++
 From C++ the process is very similar.
-You will need a reference to the Paper Tile Map Actor and call the helper method ``GetTileMapFromActor`` from ``UTITileMapLibrary`` located in ``TITileMap.h`` or you can directly cast from ``UPaperTileMap`` to ``UTITileMap`` and use the ``GetCustomProperties`` method to access the properties.
+You will need a reference to the Tile Map Actor and call the helper method ``GetTileMapFromActor`` from ``UTITileMapLibrary`` located in ``TITileMap.h`` or you can directly cast from ``UPaperTileMap`` to ``UTITileMap`` and use the ``GetCustomProperties`` method to access the properties.

 If you want to use a custom class for Tile Maps you can inherit from our ``UTITileMap`` class and remember to change the default class type in the Plugin Configuration (explained in a section below).